brianspiering/quotes_from_me/quotes_from_others.md

 "Repetition is the mother of implementation."
 — Dan John

+"What we have before us are some breathtaking opportunities disguised as insoluble problems."
+— John Gardner

 "What's the name for a company that can be valued billion dollars before they see a dime in revenue?

 A Panda — By all laws of nature they should no longer exist, but due to human intervention, they do."